pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 If this didn't work, your terminal should display some errors that you can troubleshoot.

-I found that my most common source of errors was the indentation of my serverless.yml page.
+I found that my most common source of errors was the indentation of my serverless.yml file.
 The indentation must be EXACTLY the same as it is in this repo or serverless will not understand it.

 ---
 ## Learn More